 Your 4 Summer Self Storage Tips to Make Memorial Day Memorable|

-In 2020, many people might have missed out on the backyard gatherings, the celebrations, or even just the opportunity to get out and walk around the block and greet the neighbors.
-Instead, many people were still waiting for masks to arrive from far-flung manufacturers, wondering if there was enough toilet paper to go around, and figuring out how to get the DoorDash and Grubhub apps to work.
+During the recent COVID-19 pandemic, many people might have missed out on backyard gatherings, celebrations, or even just the opportunity to get out and walk around the block and greet the neighbors.
+Instead, many people were still waiting for masks to arrive from far-flung manufacturers, wondering if there was enough toilet paper to go around, and figuring out how to get the food delivery apps to work.

 Store Space is Your Home for Summer Self Storage

-In the weeks leading up to Memorial Day, summer self storage is going to be critical to the planning.
+In the weeks leading up to Memorial Day, summer self storage is going to be critical to planning your summer.
 Whether you have a storage unit already, have thought about renting one, or will need one in the near future, Store Space is here to help.
 We offer safe, secure and affordable storage solutions in a wide range of sizes to accommodate most needs.

-Our storage facilities have units ranging from 5’ by 5’ to 10’ x 20’ and many in between.
-Some facilities offer vehicle storage solutions, including RV, boat and car storage options.
-Features, amenities and availability vary by location.
+At Store Space, our storage facilities have units ranging from 5’ by 5’ to 10’ x 20’ and many in between.
+Many facilities offer vehicle storage solutions, including RV, boat, motorcycle and car storage options.
+Features, amenities and availability may vary by location, and our available inventory is always posted on our store pages.

 Get your Summer Things out of Storage